Panama disease tropical race 4: information and resources for banana growers

 Panama TR4 grower kit

-The Panama TR4 grower kit was updated in July 2018.
-The kit brings together the latest information about the disease and on-farm biosecurity practices specifically for banana growers.
-We have mailed 1 kit to each farm in north Queensland.
-You can also access the grower kit online.
+The Panama TR4 grower kit brings together the latest information about the disease, on-farm biosecurity practices and support services, specifically for Far North Queensland banana growers.
+You may have received a grower kit in the mail, if you have a farm in Far North Queensland.

 The kit includes: